 After taking the journey with the Pilgrims, ask your students to reflect on what the journey was like and how it formed our ideas of America today.
 Highlight that later when the United States was founded, religious freedom and tolerance were important parts of our decisions on how to govern our country, which we still use today.
 You can also connect this lesson to other lessons about bullying and tolerance in your classroom.

 Ask students to write a journal entry about what they learned from experiencing the voyage of the Mayflower and what it was like to be a Pilgrim.
-Older students can write analysis of primary sources and reflect on how the Pilgrim’s voyage affected our country’s history.
+Older students can write analyses of primary sources and reflect on how the Pilgrim’s voyage affected our country’s history.

 - Pilgrim Hall Museum